kskelm/baringo/README.md

 * **NotificationService** -- Fetch notifications for the user and mark them as viewed
 * **TopicService** -- Work with topic-specific content that's been marked funny, aww, reaction, etc

-Imgur actually has a number of different endpoints in multiple services that acheive the same thing.
+Imgur actually has a number of different endpoints in multiple services that achieve the same thing.
 For instance adding a comment on an image or album has an image service endpoint, an album service endpoint, and a comment service endpoint.
 I've simplified it to just one for clarity.
 In this case, you'll find ```client.commentService().addComment()``` is what you're looking for.

 **Authorization**
 ===